 - Careful selection is necessary since some lubricants may interact adversely when in combination; for example, magnesium stearate and talc .

-- Lubricant at higher concentration may induce tableting problems such as capping, lamination.
+- Lubricants at higher concentrations may induce tableting problems such as capping, and lamination.

 - Some lubricants are the production of oil spots.
 For example, stearic acid salts and derivatives. .

 - Improper mixing of lubricant affects tablet hardness.

 - At a certain range of concentrations, only a glidant will work.
 Above a certain concentration, the glidant will inhibit flow properties.